ishaqjones/Post-Installation-Configuration/README.md

 </p>
 <p>

-  Congrats!
-You have now successfully installed and setup osTicket!
+  osTicket is now successfully set up and operational.